SestoAle/PhdAngular/README.md

 # PhdAngular

-The Idea was to make an User Interface Angular 2+ for the management of PhD Programs
+The Idea was to make an User Interface Angular 2+ for the management of PhD Programs.

-This interface is based on a back-end already created - but not complete - that will offer REST services
+This interface is based on a back-end already created - but not complete - that will offer REST services.

 The development of the application was made following 2 basic steps:
-Requirements Analysis and Implementation
+Requirements Analysis and Implementation.

 ## Run
 1. Download the [repository](https://github.com/SestoAle/PhdAngular);